Boukefalos/jlibwiiscan/doc/MANUAL.md

-               Power  control over USB hubs is dependent on the particular hub devices, and disabling the power may not be possible for a sin‐ gle  USB  port  only. [4mwiiscan[24m uses a trick of disabling all USB hubs and then only enable and disable a singe hub.
+               Power  control over USB hubs is dependent on the particular hub devices, and disabling the power may not be possible for a sin‐ gle  USB  port  only. wiiscan uses a trick of disabling all USB hubs and then only enable and disable a singe hub.

-               Disabling all hubs is a precondition to running [4mwiiscan[24m and  it can be accomblised by either going into "Control Panel | System
+               Disabling all hubs is a precondition to running wiiscan and  it can be accomblised by either going into "Control Panel | System
                | Hardware | Device manager", and manually disable all USB hubs
                or by using "devcon", say (careful, these commands applies only